Skip to content

 // Question: "Which features do you use?" (user selected 3 options)

-// Create 3 rows with the same source_id, field_id, but different value_text
+// Create 3 rows with the same submission_id, source_id, and field_id, but different value_text

 For privacy, use anonymous hashed IDs instead of PII: